Viewing medical records at Children’s Minnesota

 If your child is in the hospital for a long time, you can receive access to view your child’s electronic medical record (EMR) on the computer.
 To request access, visit a Health Information Management (HIM) office:

-- Children’s – St. Paul, the HIM office is located on the first floor of the Garden View Medical Building (Suite 1052) between the Red Parking Ramp and the coffee shop
+- At Children’s Minnesota Hospital – St. Paul, the HIM office is located on the first floor of the Garden View Medical Building (Suite 1052) between the Red Parking Ramp and the coffee shop

-- At Children’s – Minneapolis, the HIM offices is located the lower level of the hospital, immediately to the right of the visitor elevators (B701)
+- At Children’s Minnesota Hospital – Minneapolis, the HIM office is located on the lower level of the hospital, immediately to the right of the visitor elevators (B701)